JarnoRalli/cuda_examples/README.md

 In an NVIDIA GPU, the basic unit of execution is a warp.
 A warp is a collection of threads that are executed in parallel by an SM.
 Multiple warps can be executed on an SM simultaneously.

+## CUDA Device Occupancy

+Occupancy refers to the ratio of active warps with respect to the maximum number of warps per SM.
+Since each thread uses registers and shared memory from the SM, the number active warps is limited by the resources that each SM has.
+In order to calculate the occupancy, NVidia provides an Excel chart called
+`CUDA_Occupancy_Calculator.xls`.
+This chart allows to analyze device occupancy with respect to different numbers of threads per block, thread register and shared memory usage etc. Following information is needed for the chart:

+* Compute capability.
+The chart contains all the information, like the maximum number of warps per SM, based on the compute capability of the device
+* Threads per block
+* Number of registers used per thread
+* Shared memory used per thread

+Probably the easiest way to get the exact number of used registers and shared memory per thread is to build the kernel with a flag that outputs the information.
+For more information, take a look at [resource usage per thread](./cuda_resource_usage/README.md)

 # Data Mapping to a GPU